-It’s time for the game!
+It’s time for the games!
 Watch it here or scroll below to find out what happened.
-If you want to be notified when we go live with future simulations and chime in with your live feedback and/or input on manager decisions, follow me on Twitch!
+If you want to be notified when we go live with future simulations and chime in with your live feedback and/or input on managerial decisions, follow me on Twitch!

 Here’s the box score: